Master Gardeners offer local people and communities free food growing advice and support.

 The networks of enthusiastic volunteers are fully trained and supported by the UK’s leading organic growing charity, Garden Organic.
 This innovative approach began in 2010 with funding from the Big Lottery Fund’s Local Food Scheme, Sheepdrove Trust and local authorities in four areas: Warwickshire, North London, South London and Norfolk.

-Every area has since expanded and we’ve launched a new networks with Public Health support in Lincolnshire, Medway, and HMP Rye Hill with G4S.
-Please click here to read how Master Gardeners have helped 40,000 people grow their own food.
+Every area has since expanded and we’ve launched new networks with Public Health support in Lincolnshire, Medway, and HMP Rye Hill with G4S.
+Please click here to read how Master Gardeners have helped 65,000 people grow their own food.

-Garden Organic is developing ‘models’ to sustain and expand Master Gardener networks during 2013 and beyond to meet local needs through tailored delivery.
+Garden Organic is developing ‘models’ to sustain and expand Master Gardener networks to meet local needs through tailored delivery.
 Please visit our future areas pages for more information and contact us about starting a volunteer network near you.

 - Recruit Master Gardeners to promote the benefits and skills of growing your own food to their local communities and households.